Drangleic

 The special soul this giant possesses is used to acquire a vast amount of souls or create a great power.

-Drangleig traditional helmet.
+Drangleic traditional helmet.
 Personal effect of the kingdom captain Drummond.

-King Vanclad was once a fair and just character and sought that even in his vassals.
-This helmet is proof they acquired the king’s trust, but their king without a doubt gradually changed into someone else.
+This helmet is proof of having acquired the king’s trust, but that king without a doubt gradually changed into someone else.

 … Soon, those giants shall descend upon even here.
 This is payback.
 For the barbarism my king performed.
 He was supposed to be a benevolent ruler who thought of his people’s happiness and built a country in this land, but… What changed him…?